-Based on a 2020 survey by dating app Plenty of Fish, 90% of US-based daters feel that chemistry, not attractiveness, is the key to a lasting successful relationship.
+Based on a 2020 survey by dating app Plenty of Fish, 90% of US-based daters feel the chemistry, not attractiveness, is the key to a lasting successful relationship.
 Genetic matchmaking sites that offer DNA testing to predict biological compatibility (i.e.: chemistry) couldn’t agree more.

 With Valentine’s Day around the corner, we are taking a peek at these direct-to-consumer (DTC) genetic tests and the science behind DNA–based dating.